Weather-related school cancellations

 - the conditions of sidewalks to the same above

 - time of day, ie. evening events or activities

 The first snowfall of any year reminds all of us the need to take extra precaution, drive slower-below any posted speed limits, and allow extra stopping distance at intersections.
 We do live in a winter climate and we have to be prepared to drive in these conditions when it is advised safe to do so.
 I am also mindful that many of our students walk to school.
 In either case, we have to dress appropriately in winter coats, hats, gloves, boots and even snow pants where applicable.

 The other unknown piece about living on the Lakeshore is that the weather conditions can change at any time.
 It can be safe during one time period in the morning and weather patterns can quickly change in the afternoon.

-I actually drive the roads in the morning typically beginning about 5:00 a.m. along with additional individuals from the district.
+Superintendent Davis does drive the roads in the morning typically beginning about 4:30 a.m. along with additional individuals from the district.
 We check the above elements.
-I coordinate with the local police, read advisories from the Michigan State Police, use three different web sources for wind chill and temperature, in addition to consulting with my colleagues across Ottawa/Allegan County including other superintendents.
+We coordinate with the local police, read advisories from the Michigan State Police, use web sources and local weather stations for wind-chill and temperature, in addition to consulting with colleague across Ottawa/Allegan County including other superintendents.
 This doesn't happen every morning but on days when the weather is called into question.

 While we may consider a two-hour delay, this is typically very hard for families as well.
 A two-hour delay would most likely be used in the event of fog and not snow or ice.

 When temperatures fall below 10 degrees air and -10 degrees windchill, students do not go out for recess or PE activities.
 If the temperature is forecast to stay below these marks for the entire day and not rise, then a decision to close school for the day is considered.
-If there are sustaining windchills of -20 or below, school will be cancelled.
+If there are sustaining wind-chills of -20 or below, school will be canceled.

 During the winter season: please drive safely, bundle up, use only sidewalks when walking to school, and stay tuned to recent weather updates and school closing information.